BueniaDev/Emu-Docs-Rebooted/README.md

 # Emu-Docs-Rebooted

-The Emu-Docs archive was an archive of emulator documentation and test ROMs designed to assist anyone with understanding the underlying architecture of multiple consoles.
+The Emu-Docs archive was an archive of emulation-related documentation and test ROMs designed to assist anyone with understanding the underlying architecture of multiple consoles and/or systems.
 Unfortuantely, it appears that the original Github repository was taken down, presumably for unknown reasons.
-That is why, in order to benefit the up-and-coming emudevs that need comprehensive documentation for the systems that they want to emulate, I am hosting an unofficial mirror of the Emu-Docs repository on my Github.
+That is why, in order to benefit the up-and-coming emulator developers that need a one-stop source of comprehensive documentation for the systems that they want to emulate, I am hosting an unofficial mirror of the Emu-Docs repository on my Github.

 ### Resources to Archive